hashicorp/vagrant/README.md

 This will run the unit test suite, which should come back all green!

 If you are developing Vagrant on a machine that already has a Vagrant package installation present, both will attempt to use the same folder for their configuration (location of this folder depends on system).
-In this case, override the
-`VAGRANT_HOME` environment variable for your development version of Vagrant before running any commands.
+This can cause errors when Vagrant attempts to load plugins.
+In this case, override the `VAGRANT_HOME` environment variable for your development version of Vagrant before running any commands, to be some new folder within the project or elsewhere on your machine.
 For example, in Bash:

-    export VAGRANT_HOME=/path/to/project/.vagrant
+    export VAGRANT_HOME=~/.vagrant-dev

-This folder will be ignored by Git.
 You can now run Vagrant commands against the development version:

     bundle exec vagrant